 [3] Environmental Health Perspectives – Studies on the psychological impact of bedbug infestations and post-infestation anxiety in affected individuals.

-[4] Consumer Reports – Investigation into bedbug prevalence in hotels across different price points and effectiveness of various prevention and treatment methods.
+[4] Consumer Reports – Investigation into bedbug prevalence in hotels across different price points and effectiveness of different prevention and treatment methods.

 [5] World Health Organization – International health guidelines for managing bedbug infestations in temporary accommodation and public health reporting requirements.